ts4z/barge-rulebook/src/super-stud.md

 # Super Stud

-This game is a variation of seven-card stud games.
-This game modifies the rules of either [stud](./stud.md), [Stud High/Low Eight-or-Better](stud-high-low-eight-or-better.md), or [Razz](./razz.md).
+This game is a variation of Seven-card Stud games.
+This game modifies the rules of either [Stud](./stud.md), [Stud High/Low Eight-or-Better](stud-high-low-eight-or-better.md), or [Razz](./razz.md).
 Each player starts with four down cards, and must discard two before fourth street.